Lin Biao incident: Aftermath

-The news of Lin's death was announced to all Communist Party officials in mid-October 1971, and to the Chinese public in November.
+The news of Lin's death was announced to all Communist Party officials in mid-October 1971, and to the Chinese public in June 1972.
 The news was publicly received with shock and confusion.
 Mao Zedong was especially disturbed by the incident: his health deteriorated, and he became depressed.
 At the end of 1971, he became seriously ill; he suffered a stroke in January 1972, received emergency medical treatment, and his health remained unstable.
 Mao became nostalgic about some of his revolutionary comrades whose purging Lin had supported, and backed Zhou Enlai's efforts to conduct a widespread rehabilitation of veteran revolutionaries, and to correct some of the excesses of the Cultural Revolution (which he blamed on Lin Biao).
+He also called on Zhou to seek a rapprochement with the United States, which prompted the visit by Richard Nixon to China in February 1972.

 In the aftermath of the purge of Lin's supporters, Zhou Enlai replaced Lin as the second most powerful man in China, and Jiang Qing and her followers were never able to displace him.
 Without the support of Lin, Jiang was unable to prevent Zhou's efforts to improve China's relationship with the United States, or to rehabilitate cadres who had been purged during the Cultural Revolution.
 The clause in the Party constitution indicating that Lin was Mao's successor was not officially amended until the 10th Central Committee in August 1973.
+Despite being approved by the CCP Central Committee, the 1970 Draft Constitution of China was not adopted and instead confiscated and destroyed following the incident because it included Lin Biao's name.

 The position of the Chinese government on Lin and the circumstances of his death changed several times over the decade following 1971.
 For over a year, the Party first attempted to cover up the details of Lin's death.
 The government then began to issue partial details of the event, followed by an anti-Lin Biao propaganda campaign.
-After Mao's death, in 1976, the government confirmed its condemnation of Lin and generally ceased any dialogue concerning Lin's place in history.
+After Mao's death, in 1976, the government confirmed its official condemnation of Lin and generally ceased any dialogue concerning Lin's place in history.
 Throughout the 1970s, high-ranking leaders of the Chinese Communist Party, including Hua Guofeng, spread the story to foreign delegates that Lin had conspired with the KGB to assassinate Mao.